StaPH-B/midwest-region/bioinformatics_terms.md

 * **Query sequence** –  BLAST (Basic Local Alignment Search Tool) uses statistical methods to compare a DNA or protein input sequence (“query sequence”) to a database of sequences (“subject sequences”) and return those sequences that have a significant level of similarity to the query sequence.

 * **Reading frame and Open reading frame (ORF)** –  An ORF is a sequence of DNA that starts with start codon “ATG” and ends with any of the three termination codons (TAA, TAG, TGA).
 Depending on the starting point, there are six possible ways (three on forward strand and three on complementary strand) of translating any nucleotide sequence into amino acid sequence according to the genetic code.
 These are called reading frames.

-Sequence Similarity– It is a method of searching sequence databases by using alignment to a query sequence.
+* **Sequence Similarity** – It is a method of searching sequence databases by using alignment to a query sequence.
 Similarity of two sequences refers to the degree of match between corresponding positions in sequence.

 * **NCBI (National Center for Biotechnology Information)** – part of the National Laboratory of Medicine and National Institute of health.
 The Entrez Global Query Cross Database search system is widely adopted by NCBI for array of nucleotide and protein sequences, protein structures, PubMed, taxonomy, whole genome etc.